ScreebApp/sdk-reactnative-demo/README.md

 Like in the Android demo app, the access point of the SDK must be created in a custom Application class, see `MainApplication.java`.
 You should create a Screeb instance using the builder and reference it in a static variable to be used later in your app.
-The builder needs the channel id provided int the Screeb admin web page :
+The builder needs the channel id provided in the Screeb admin web page :

 ```java
 @Override